actionhero/www.actionherojs.com/tutorials/repl.md

 ‘status' ]
 ```

-ActionHero has a command-line interface called a REPL!
-This means you can spin up a new instance of ActionHero and manually call all the methods on the `api` namespace.
+Actionhero has a command-line interface called a REPL!
+This means you can spin up a new instance of Actionhero and manually call all the methods on the `api` namespace.
 This combined with the new RPC tools make this a powerful debugging and development tool.
-Running `actionhero console` will load up a version of ActionHero in your terminal where you have access to the `api` object.
+Running `Actionhero console` will load up a version of Actionhero in your terminal where you have access to the `api` object.
 This version of the server will `boot`, `initialize`, and `start`, but will skip booting any `servers`.
 You will be connected to any databases per your initializers.

 The REPL will: